dev-tayy/COVID_19-TRACKER-APP-/README.md

 The [www.cdc.gov](https://www.cdc.gov) was used to provide the guides.

 ## :dizzy:  Features
-- :white_check_mark: View all cases statistics.
+- View all cases statistics.
-- :white_check_mark: Read guides on COVID-19 Preventions and Symptoms.
+- Read guides on COVID-19 Preventions and Symptoms.

 ## :camera:  Screenshots
 _...coming soon_